Noise Levels in The Islands, Gilbert, AZ | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of The Islands

 Average noise levels for The Islands residents, grouped by direction from the center of The Islands.
-Western The Islands carries the highest population-weighted average; Southern The Islands carries the lowest.
-Just 26% of residents in Southern The Islands live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in Western The Islands.
+The highest population-weighted average is in northwestern The Islands; the lowest is in southeastern The Islands, where just 30% of residents live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in the loudest section.

 Central The Islands